 Assignment: Mobile first responsive website

-The grade received was one of the highest among the students from the course.
-The feedback pointed out the efforts I had put into the project and the exceptional quality of the code and the documentation.
+The grade received was one of the highest in the course.
+The feedback pointed out the effort I had put into the project and the exceptional quality of the code and the documentation.

 Machines and Intelligence